special/qbackend-playground/README.md

 Go and Qt both have powerful object reflection, so it's possible to dynamically create types and build essentially native objects.
 The potential exists for seamless APIs that don't feel like an intrusive hack bridging between languages.

-There is interesting potential in multiprocess graphical applications.
+There is interesting potential in multiprocess graphical applications, too.
+There is no need to rely on cgo for this design.

-### How To Use
+## Usage

 TODO: Documentation ;)

 Until then, examples and code comments are all you get.

-### How It Works
+## How It Works

 TODO: Design documentation!